 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Other Inmates.

 - Jail gangs

 To get driving histories, you must do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 Was it an easy process?
-Did you search online or did you have to call the local courthouse? was the information you recieved correct?
+Did you search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are many reasons that people look up criminal records and backgrounds, and your feedback might help other people.